 - Red flag awareness – Avoid teachers who promise specific healing outcomes, seem uncomfortable discussing trauma-informed training, or dismiss the importance of choice

-Trust your instincts when evaluating any class or instructor, as your internal response often provides the most accurate assessment of whether an environment feels genuinely supportive.
-The right trauma-informed yoga experience should leave you feeling empowered and respected rather than pushed or directed, creating a foundation for sustainable healing through mindful movement.
+Trust your instincts when evaluating any class or instructor.
+Your internal response is often the most accurate signal of whether an environment feels genuinely safe and supportive.
+A well-run trauma-informed yoga experience should consistently leave you feeling empowered, respected, and in control of your own practice, not pushed, corrected, or overwhelmed, creating a reliable foundation for sustainable healing through mindful movement.

-Understanding these differences helps you choose the yoga approach that best supports your well-being and healing journey.
-Whether you’re a trauma survivor or simply seeking a more mindful practice, trauma-informed yoga offers valuable tools for reconnecting with your body safely.
+Understanding how trauma-informed yoga differs from regular yoga helps you choose the practice that best supports your healing and overall well-being.
+Whether you are a trauma survivor, someone navigating anxiety or chronic stress, or simply seeking a more mindful and body-respecting movement practice, trauma-informed yoga offers a meaningful path forward.
 At Samarali, we support healing practices with sustainably made yoga mats and accessories crafted from organic cotton and packaged without plastic, to honour both your wellness journey and environmental responsibility.